Lifestyle Guide

 Cost of Living in Puerto Escondido 2026: Full Breakdown

-What Does It Actually Cost to Live in Puerto Escondido in 2026?
+What Does Living in Puerto Escondido Actually Cost in 2026?

 Housing & Rent: Your Biggest Monthly Expense

-Rent is where Puerto Escondido truly shines compared to other Mexican beach towns.
-A furnished one-bedroom apartment in a walkable neighborhood like Rinconada, Centro, or La Punta costs $400–$700 USD/month on a long-term lease.
-That's roughly half what you'd pay in Tulum for a comparable unit.
+Rent is Puerto Escondido's most compelling advantage over other Mexican beach towns.
+A furnished one-bedroom in a walkable neighborhood costs $400–$700 USD/month on a long-term lease — roughly half what the same quality costs in Tulum.
+And unlike Tulum or Playa del Carmen, prices here haven't doubled since 2021.

 If you're thinking about buying instead of renting, our team can walk you through the process from search to closing — including the fideicomiso (bank trust) required for foreign buyers in coastal zones.
 Learn how to buy a home in Puerto Escondido →